isc-projects/kea/doc/examples/template-power-user-home/info.md

 4. Verify that communication between the hosts works in the opposite direction as well (host-2 can connect to host-1), by repeating step 3 from host-2 using host-1's IP address and port.

-5. Install the CA and DHCPv4 daemon on host-2, as in steps 1 and 2.
+5. Install the CA and the DHCPv4 server on host-2, as in steps 1 and 2.
 The config file for the standby server is very similar to the one on the primary server, other than the definition of the ``this-server-name`` field (and possibly the interface names).